mono/website/community/contributing/source-code-repository.md

 If you are about to commit code to a module, the code that is being committed should be released under the MIT license.

-If in doubt, check with the maintainers of the module, or send mail to mono-devel-list@lists.dot.net.
+If in doubt, check with the maintainers of the module.

 ### Changing Code